TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 #### Sample Utterance

 > It is a string that represents a possible way the user may talk to the skill
+> Utterances are use to generate a natural laguage understanding model that resolves the users voice to our Skills Intents

 ## Intel Guadalajara Facts